metio/pasejo/tests/cmd/recipient/add/add-from-gitlab.md

 Recipient for 'ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIA/FenZ/57gW+roJr8DaWAE94QJapctVF4eBugQDOAFr' added
 There are no identities in the store 'something' yet.
 Please add one using 'pasejo identity add ...'

+$ pasejo recipient add --gitlab sebastian/hoss
+?
+1
+Error: Invalid username 'sebastian/hoss': must start with an ASCII letter or digit and contain only ASCII letters, digits, '-', '_' and '.'

 ```